prashanthtr/tfrecordmanager/README.md

-# Write audio data to tfrecords format for training Neural networks
+# Write and read audio data to tfrecords format for training Neural networks

 TFrecordmananger is one of the record formatting manager used in DSGenerator to generate parameter files.

 Within the context of DSGenerator, Tfrecords are specified in the custom configuration file as "Tfrecords" for the key value *"recordFormat"*.
-In the config file:
+In the configuration file (for DSGenerator):

 		"recordFormat": "tfrecords",